How To Date A Deck of Playing Cards (USPC)

 If you look at the Ace of Spades (above) from a Jerry's Nugget deck of cards, you'll see the lot number M 4924 directly below the LITHO IN U.S.A.
 Now refer to the chart below to see which year(s) they printed the M code.

-Narrowing Down Dates
+How To Narrow Down Dates

 As you'll see, a range of dates sits in front of you.
 Now you must use your powers of reasoning & deduction to narrow down your choices to a single date.